marlenaduleba/online-clothing-store/README.md

 <details>
 <summary>&nbsp;&nbsp;<img alt="Static Badge" src="https://img.shields.io/badge/GET-399918" align="center">&nbsp; &nbsp; <code>/api/v1/products/{id}</code>&nbsp;&nbsp;<strong>- Get Product by ID</strong></summary>

-- **Description**: Retrieves detailed information about a specific product based on its ID.
-This endpoint provides all available details about the product, including its name, description, price, brand, and category.
-This endpoint is accessible to all users, regardless of their role or authorization status.
+- **Description**: Retrieves detailed information about a specific product based on the product ID.
+Access to this endpoint is public.
 - **Endpoint**: `/api/v1/products/{id}`
 - **Method**: `GET`
 - **Path Parameters**:
-  - `id` (string, required) - The ID of the product to retrieve
+  - `id` (string, required) - The ID of the product whose details are being retrieved
 - **Response**:

   - `200 OK` with product details
   - `404 Not Found` if the product does not exist
+  - `500 Internal Server Error` if there is a server error

 - **Example Request**: